zulip/zulip/docs/subsystems/settings.md

 * `zproject/default_settings.py` has the default values for the settings the user would set in `/etc/zulip/settings.py`.

+* `zproject/computed_settings.py` contains all the settings that are constant for all Zulip installations or computed as a function of `zproject/configured_settings.py` (e.g. configuration for logging, static assets, middleware, etc.).

 In a development environment, we have `zproject/settings.py`, and
 additionally: